 The following administrators are responsible for implementing the Graduate Center’s Diversity/Equal Opportunity/Affirmative Action Program:

 Edith Rivera (Room 7301.06, (212) 817-7417, firstname.lastname@example.org )

 Executive Director of Human Resources

 David Boxill (Room 8403, (212) 817-7700, firstname.lastname@example.org)

 John Flaherty (Room 9117.01, (212) 817-7761, email@example.com)

-Professor Martin R. Gitterman serves as our campus ombudsman officer, offering a neutral place for all students and employees to discuss formal or informal approaches to employment or academic matters in strict confidence.
-His contact number is (212) 817-7190.
+Professor Loraine Obler is serving as the GC acting ombuds officer, offering a neutral place for all students and employees to discuss formal or informal approaches to employment or academic matters in strict confidence.
+You may reach her at room 8108, (212) 817-7191, firstname.lastname@example.org.